maennchen/ZipStream-PHP/README.md

 See the [Wiki](https://github.com/maennchen/ZipStream-PHP/wiki) for details.

+## Known issue

+The native Mac OS archive extraction tool might not open archives in some conditions.
+A workaround is to disable the Zip64 feature with the option `$opt->setEnableZip64(false)`.
+This limits the archive to 4 Gb and 64k files but will allow Mac OS users to open them without issue.
+See #116.

 ## Upgrade to version 1.0.0

 * All options parameters to all function have been moved from an `array` to structured option objects.
 See [the wiki](https://github.com/maennchen/ZipStream-PHP/wiki/Available-options) for examples.